-Microsoft Windows Server 2016 was developed to continue this trend by introducing features and improvements that enable administrators to do even more with less.
-Microsoft's latest server OS helps IT move further away from a model of individual physical servers running single applications and toward a more flexible, distributed data centre platform, one that allows for the automation of storage, memory, compute and networking resources, and for workloads to move seamlessly between servers or geographical locations, depending on demand.
+With this evolution in mind, Microsoft Windows Server 2016 was developed to continue this trend by introducing features and improvements that enable administrators to do even more with less.
+Microsoft's latest server OS helps IT move further away from a model of individual physical servers running single applications and toward a more flexible, distributed data center platform.
+One that allows for the automation of storage, memory, compute, and networking resources and for workloads to move seamlessly between servers or geographical locations, depending on demand.

-Windows Server 2016 offers enhancements in the areas of virtualisation, software-defined storage and networking, security and management.
-In addition, Windows Server 2016 brings new features, including Windows Server Containers, Nano Server and Storage Replica.
-The OS also greatly improves upon features such as Storage Spaces Direct, Storage QoS (quality of service), memory runtime resize and more.
+Windows Server 2016 offers enhancements in the areas of virtualization, software-defined storage and networking, security, and management.
+In addition, Windows Server 2016 brings new features to the table such as Windows Server Containers, Nano Server, and Storage Replica.
+The OS also greatly improves upon features like Storage Spaces Direct, Storage QoS (quality of service), memory runtime resize, and more.